kunalshah017/ATM-Simulator/CONTRIBUTING.md

 - To contribute code changes, please fork the repository and create a new branch for your changes.
 Then submit a pull request to the main repository's `master` branch.
 <b><br>Dont directly push to master branch</b>

-- When making code contributions, make sure to follow the existing coding style and conventions.
+- <b>When making code contributions, make sure to follow the existing coding style and conventions.</b>

 - Include tests for any new functionality or bug fixes you add.